-As a concrete and visible demonstration of a firm's commitment to society, corporate philanthropy has two main advantages as a risk-hedging strategy for politically-connected firms.
-First, charitable donations are directly under a firm's control and can be made at any time, unlike strategic adjustments to socio-political ties (Mellahi et al., 2016; Dorobantu, Kaul, and Zelner, 2017).
+As a concrete, visible demonstration of a firm's commitment to society, corporate philanthropy has two main advantages as a risk-hedging strategy for politically connected firms.
+First, charitable donations are directly under a firm's control and can be made at any time, unlike strategic adjustments to sociopolitical ties.
 Second, charitable donations do not alienate the incumbent regime.
 Corporate philanthropy can be interpreted as a form of social redistribution from higher to lower economic groups.
-It thus helps mitigate the dissatisfaction of the underprivileged, who may not benefit from the incumbent regime's institutional arrangements.
-Therefore, we posit that in response to anti-regime mass protests that signal the risk of associating with the incumbent regime, politically-connected firms are likely to increase their philanthropic donations to public causes more than non-politically-connected firms.
+It thus helps mitigate the dissatisfaction of underprivileged people, who may not benefit from the incumbent regime's institutional arrangements.
+Therefore, we posit that in response to anti-regime mass protests that signal the risk of associating with the incumbent regime, politically connected firms are likely to increase their philanthropic donations to public causes more than non-politically connected firms.

-Hypothesis 1 (H1) During democratic transitions, firms connected to an incumbent regime with an authoritarian history will increase their philanthropic donations in response to antiregime mass protests more than similar firms without such connections.
+Hypothesis 1 (H1): During democratic transitions, firms connected to an incumbent regime with an authoritarian history will increase their philanthropic donations in response to anti-regime mass protests more than will similar firms without such connections.